The New York Sun

+The New York Sun is an American conservative news website and former newspaper based in Manhattan, New York.
+From 2009 to 2021, it operated as an online-only publisher of political and economic opinion pieces, as well as occasional arts content.
+Coming under new management in November 2021, it began full-time online publication in 2022.

-The New York Sun is an American online newspaper published in Manhattan; from 2002 to 2008 it was a daily newspaper distributed in New York City.
-It debuted on April 16, 2002, adopting the name, motto, and masthead of the earlier New York paper, The Sun (1833–1950).
+From 2002 to 2008, The Sun was a printed daily newspaper distributed in New York City.
+It debuted on April 16, 2002, claiming descent from, and adopting the name, motto, and nameplate of, the earlier New York paper The Sun (1833–1950).
 It became the first general-interest broadsheet newspaper to be started in New York City in several decades.
-Its op-ed page became a prominent platform in the country for conservative viewpoints.
-From 2009 to 2021 The Sun operated as an (occasional and erratic) online-only publisher of political and economic opinion pieces, as well as occasional arts content.
-Following acquisition from Dovid Efune in November 2021, The New York Sun has returned to full-time online publication since 2022.

-The New York Sun claims to be the heir of The Sun, a successful broadsheet newspaper published in New York City from 1833 until 1950.